calebsmith/django-template-debug/README.rst

 Be sure to put your tags inside of a section that you are certain will be rendered.
-(e.g. make sure the tags are not inside of if tags or not inside of a block tag when needed)
+(e.g. make sure the tags are not inside of if tags or not inside of a block tag when needed) Alternatively, you might insert a {% set_trace %} inside of a conditional or for loop to determine if that branch is being excetued in your template.

 The available tags are outlined below: